np-guard/vmware-analyzer/README_Synthesis.md

 ```

 ## Overview
-Synthesize a given NSX DFW configuration, specifically firewall rules, into an equivalent k8s network policy.
+Synthesize a given NSX DFW policy into an equivalent k8s network policy.
 There are two main challenges here:
-* *The flattening challenge*: translating allow/deny/pass with priorities into flat allow rules (which is what k8s network policies support)
+* *The flattening challenge*: translating prioritize _allow/deny/pass_ into flat allow rules (which is what k8s network policies support)
 * *The intent preserving challenge*: maintain the original semantic intent of the rules, and not just synthesis a snapshot.
-This is important since once new e.g. VMs are added with the relevant tags/labels they should be granted the desired communication permissions and the
+This is important since e.g. once a new VM as added with the relevant tags/labels it be granted the desired connectivity.
-desired protection.

 ### The flattening challenge
 The translation of priortized allow/deny/pass rules into flat allow rules is exponential in the number of terms of the
 original rules (to be accurate, the number of allow rules generated for each original allow rule is
 exponential in the number of term in this allow rule and in higher priority deny and pass rules).
 To tackle this we:
-1. Ask the user to provide the tool with lists - _hints_ -  of disjoint tags/groups.
+1. Ask the user to provide the tool with _hints_ -  lists of disjoint tags/groups.
+E.g., tags _{frontend, backend}_ are disjoint.
 In the future it is planned to "guess" these
 disjoint sets, and ask the user to approve them.
 2. Apply various optimization to simplify the resulting rules and to rid redundant rules; the more accurate hints the
-tool is provided, the more efficient the hints are
+tool is provided, the more concise and readable rules it will synthesize.

 ### The policy preserving challenge
 To preserve the original intent of the policy, the synthesized policy refers, where possible, to permanent labeling such